Dates & Fees

 - On-going & Final program evaluation

-Standard option is studio room.
-Basic facilities will be provided, including air-conditioner, bathroom with water heater, Wi-Fi, bedding, mini fridge, kitchen.
+The standard option is a studio room.
+Basic facilities will be provided, including an air-conditioner, a bathroom with water heater, Wi-Fi, bedding, a mini fridge and a kitchen.
 Electricity is not included.
-Electricity bill is typically $100 – 150 USD per month depending on your usage.
-Electricity bill will be charged directly to students at the end of month and when check out.
+Electricity bill is typically US$100 – US$150 per month depending on your usage.
+Students' electricity bills will be charged directly to them at the end of the month and when they check out.

-Visa application fee is included in our program fee.
+The Visa application fee is included in our program fee.
 The quoted fee is for standard passport holders, including those from the US, Canada, the EU, Australia, Singapore.
-For other citizenships, visa fee may change depending on home country and duration.
+For other citizenships, visa fees may change depending on the home country and duration.

 WHAT IS NOT INCLUDED:

-- Visa stamping fee (to be paid to the custom upon arrival)
+- Visa stamping fee (to be paid at the airport)

 Our programs are all year round.
-Application deadline is 2 months prior to your start date.
+The application deadline is 2 months prior to your start date.

-For smooth preparations, you are encouraged to apply as soon as possible, preferable 3 – 4 months in advance.
+For smooth preparations, you are encouraged to apply as soon as possible, preferably 3 – 4 months in advance.

-Late application is subject to late submission fee of $200.
+Late application is subject to a late submission fee of US$200.